mobilinkd/NucleoTNC-Firmware/README.md

     https://s3.amazonaws.com/mobilinkd/en.stm32cubeprog-1.4.0.zip
     This programmer will work on Linux, OS X, and Windows.

+    These days it is recommended to install STM32CubeCLT and use the programmer from that installation.

  2. Download the ELF file from the release (or that you have built from source).

  3. Run the STM32CubeProgrammer from the command-line.
 (Replace "firmware.elf" with the appropriate firmware filename.)